Michael O'Kennedy: Cabinet minister and European commissioner

-The 1977 general election saw Fianna Fáil return to power with a massive twenty-seat majority in the Dáil.
+The 1977 general election saw Fianna Fáil return to government with a twenty-seat majority in the Dáil.
 O'Kennedy was appointed Minister for Foreign Affairs in Jack Lynch's new cabinet.

-In 1979, Lynch suddenly resigned as Taoiseach and Fianna Fáil leader.
-The subsequent leadership contest was a straight battle between George Colley and Charles Haughey.
+In 1979, Lynch resigned as Taoiseach and Fianna Fáil leader.
+The subsequent leadership election was a contest between George Colley and Charles Haughey.
 Colley was the favoured choice of the outgoing leadership and the majority of the cabinet, while Haughey had the backing of a large rump of backbench TDs who had become disillusioned with the party leadership.
-On the day before the crucial vote, O'Kennedy was the only cabinet minister to endorse Haughey publicly.
+On the day before the crucial vote, O'Kennedy was the only cabinet minister to publicly endorse Haughey.
 Many believe that it was because of this support that Haughey was successful in becoming Taoiseach, albeit by a narrow margin of just six votes.
 O'Kennedy's loyalty was rewarded when he was appointed Minister for Finance in the new government.

 O'Kennedy's tenure as Minister for Finance was short-lived, delivering a stringent budget, as he took the position of European commissioner in January 1981.
 Because of his new appointment in Brussels, he also resigned from his Dáil seat.
 O'Kennedy took over as European Commissioner for Personnel, Administration and the Statistics Office and was disappointed not to be made vice-president in the Thorn Commission.
 He was, however, made a delegate to the president.

 O'Kennedy's tenure in the European Commission was unhappy.
 He quickly grew bored of the mundane day-to-day work as a commissioner and missed the cut-and-thrust nature of Irish politics, which was going through a volatile period.
-A general election was called for February 1982, and O'Kennedy decided to return to contest his old seat.
-His gamble paid off as he was returned to the Dáil for Tipperary North once again and resigned as a European commissioner.
+A general election was called for February 1982, and O'Kennedy returned to contest his old seat.
+He was elected for Tipperary North once again and resigned as a European commissioner.
 O'Kennedy's return was seen as an attempt to assert his claim to the future leadership of Fianna Fáil, something that had been a contentious issue under Haughey and his failure to secure an overall majority in two elections.
 Fianna Fáil returned to power with the help of several Independent TDs, and O'Kennedy demanded a senior government position.
 His request was refused.
-Haughey did offer him the post of Attorney General, but O'Kennedy declined.
+Haughey offered him the post of Attorney General, but O'Kennedy declined.
 As a result, he was left out of the short-lived administration.

 The government fell in October that same year, and Fianna Fáil lost power at the subsequent general election.
 A period of instability followed within Fianna Fáil as several TDs attempted to oust Charles Haughey as party leader.
 Desmond O'Malley was seen as the clear front-runner to succeed Haughey; however, O'Kennedy's name was also mentioned alongside other party stalwarts like Gerry Collins and Brian Lenihan.
 In the end, Haughey survived as party leader.